Skip to content

 One of the key benefits of manager enablement is that it can help to create a high-performance culture.
 When managers are empowered to focus on developing their employees, they are more likely to create a workplace where everyone feels nurtured and motivated to give their best.
 This can lead to increased engagement, productivity, innovation, and employee retention.

-Another benefit of manager enablement is that it can help to improve decision-making.
 When managers have a deep understanding of their employees' strengths and weaknesses, they are better equipped to make informed decisions about how to allocate resources and assignments.
-This can lead to better outcomes for the organization as a whole.
+This can lead to better outcomes not only with profitability but also with employee trust scores, retention rates, and engagement.

-Finally, manager enablement can help to create a more positive and productive work environment.
-When employees feel supported and valued by their managers, they are more likely to be engaged in their work and to feel like they are part of a team.
+When properly deployed and assisted by modern technology, manager enablement can create a more positive and productive work environment.
+When employees feel supported and valued by their managers, they are more likely to hit high engagement targets and feel like they are part of a team.
 This can lead to a more enjoyable and productive work experience for everyone.

 In the next post in this series, we will discuss how to take these theories and implement manager enablement at your organization.